 - An easy update is required – WordPress is handy to control and update everything without coding.
 However, while updating a Jamstack site, you need the developer's help.

 Strane is a part of Holistic Industries, a "Greenhouse of Brands".
-The client approached Imaginovation for custom website development and implementation and we suggested the client to go with Jamstack and they are pretty impressed with the final output.
+The client approached Imaginovation for custom website development and implementation, and we suggested the client go with Jamstack they are pretty impressed with the final output.

-Garcia Hand Picked is also part of Holistic Industries, the client were really impressed with the Strane web development implementation so they insisted to go with Jamstack for this project too.
+Garcia Hand Picked is also part of Holistic Industries, the client was really impressed with the Strane web development implementation, so they insisted on going with Jamstack for this project too.

 Whether you plan to build your website or web app on WordPress or use a Jamstack approach, we support both environments.

 Contact us at Imaginovation.
 We will suggest an exemplary architecture for building your web product.

 Imaginovation is an award-winning web and mobile app development company with vast experience crafting remarkable digital success stories for diverse companies.
 Let's talk.